octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterInteractions/course.md

 where :

-- _parameter_ is the entrypoint to call on the target contract,
+- _parameter_ is the entry point to call on the target contract,
 - _mutez_ is the amount to transfer,
 - _contract_ is the contract we want to interact with.